LordAmit/Brightness/README.md

 ## Installation

 There are mainly two options available.
-One is the easy installation method, involving installers designed for your distro, or a bash script based installer for all platforms.
+One is for users, involving installers designed for your distro, or a bash script based installer for all platforms.
+The other is for developers, involving a git clone based script.

-### Easy Installers
+### Installers

 **For users:**
 - [Ubuntu Software Center](https://apps.ubuntu.com/cat/applications/brightness-controller/)